Lewis Hamilton holds off Max Verstappen's late charge for thrilling win at British GP | TSN

 Hamilton became the first F1 driver to win on any track nine times and also extended his F1 record to 104 wins.
 His last came at the Saudi Arabian GP in December 2021 — the year he lost the title to Red Bull driver Verstappen.

+It was a fitting way for Hamilton to end his last British GP with Mercedes, before joining Ferrari next year.

+“This is my last race here with this team so I wanted to win this so much for them because I love them and I appreciate them so much,” he said.
+“I was coming round and there’s just no greater feeling than to finish at the front here.”

-The seven-time F1 champion beat defending champion Verstappen by 1.5 seconds, with Lando Norris finishing third for McLaren.
+The seven-time F1 champion beat defending champion Verstappen by 1.5 seconds, with Lando Norris finishing third for McLaren ahead of teammate Oscar Piastri.

+A tearful-sounding Hamilton thanked his team over radio and was still emotional several minutes later as he struggled to compose himself.

+“I'm still crying,” Hamilton said as he addressed the crowd.
+“There's definitely been days between 2021 and here when I didn't feel I was good enough.”

 There were high hopes for a home win at Silverstone, with Hamilton's Mercedes teammate George Russell on pole position ahead of Hamilton and with Norris going from third and Verstappen fourth.